We invite you to a unique journey down the river Hooghly from Murshidabad to Kolkata…

 - 5 December: Arrive in Kolkata and travel by train to Azimganj, Murshidabad

 - 6 December: Azimganj, Barikothi & seminar on placemaking

 - 7 December: Silk River walks begins: Azimganj to Hazarduari

 - 8 December: International artists exchange workshop on board boat from Murshidabad to Krishnanagar

-- 9 December: Krishnanagar visit to sculptors studios and local artists and former Indigo Estate
+- 9 December: Krishnanagar visit to sculptors studios and local artists

 - 10 December: Boat to Chandannagar, exchange with lighting artists

 - 11 December: Chandannagar to Barrackpore

 - 13 December: Kumortuli, Jorasanko and Marble Palace, North Kolkata